 The symptoms of GAD can cause significant impairment, interfering with everything from social activities to academic performance, but they can also be managed with good treatment.

 Following an accurate diagnosis, a person with GAD needs to go through long-term treatment that may include medications, therapy, alternative therapies, lifestyle changes, and healthy coping strategies.
-Ongoing care is also important, as this is a chronic illness that can relapse even after successful treatment.
+Ongoing care is also important, as this is a chronic illness that can relapse.

 Types of Anxiety Disorders